Chart Color Schemes

 Health

-Flinders Park's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts
+Flinders Park's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Private health cover stands at approximately 51% of the total population (~9,297 people), slightly lower than the average SA2 area.
-The most common medical conditions are arthritis (8.1%) and mental health issues (7.3%).
-A majority (70.2%) report being completely clear of medical ailments, compared to 68.9% in Greater Adelaide.
-The area has 18.8% residents aged 65 and over (3,417 people), lower than the 20.0% in Greater Adelaide.
-Overall health profile is broadly in line with the general population.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Private health cover stands at approximately 51% of the total population (~9,297 people), lagging behind the average SA2 area.
+The most common medical conditions in the area are arthritis (8.1%) and mental health issues (7.3%).
+A total of 70.2% of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
+The area has 18.8% of residents aged 65 and over (3,417 people), which is lower than the 20.0% in Greater Adelaide.
+Overall, Flinders Park's health profile is broadly in line with that of the general population.

 Frequently Asked Questions - Health